godotengine/godot-git-plugin/README.md

 ```

 Once this command can completed successfully, the standard build commands in the above section can be run without recompiling godot-cpp.
 To stop godot-cpp from recompiling, do not use the `godot_cpp` option in SCons arguments.
 To view more options available while recompiling godot-cpp, run `scons platform=<platform> godot_cpp=yes -h`

+---

+## License

+This plugin is under the MIT License.
+Third-party notices are present in [THIRDPARTY.md](THIRDPARTY.md).

+OpenSSL License Attributions - This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit. (http://www.openssl.org/).
+This product includes cryptographic software written by Eric Young (eay@cryptsoft.com)